harsh242bu/RPG_Game_in_Java/src/README.txt

 Market.java - Implemented market using this class.
 It contains various weapons, armors, spells, potions etc. All the
                 items that hero can buy.
-Also, implemented market
+Also, implemented market using state machine design pattern

 Market state machine:

     Implemented market logic using state machine.

     InMarketState.java - Interface containing handle state method.
 All the concrete states will be an instance of this class.
     BuyingState.java - Concrete market state.
-Handels the buying logic in the market.
+Handles the buying logic in the market.
-    SellingState.java - Concrerte market state.
-Handels all the selling logic inside market.
+    SellingState.java - Concrete market state.
+Handles all the selling logic inside market.
     QuitMarket.java - Responsible for getting out of the market.